 Use It In A Sentence: "That diaper sniper is going to be dancing on the blacktop."

 Meaning: If you were a teen girl in the early '00s, there's a pretty good chance you used some incarnation of this phrase on your AOL Instant Messenger away message, probably to the effect of "Away at the mall with Katie.
 Hit me on my celly!"
 It was the golden age of RAZR phones and cheeky nicknames.
-Today, the phrase means something a whole lot different for prison inmates.
+However, the phrase means something very different for prison inmates.
 According to those in the know, "celly" - or "cellie" - is slang for cellmate.

 Use It In A Sentence: "My celly is my best friend; take it up with me if you have issues with him."

 Meaning: There are plenty of fish in the sea, especially in areas with rising crime rates.
 "Fish" refers to a brand new prisoner.
-A fish doesn't yet understand how to avoid stepping on his fellow convicts' toes, but they better learn quickly.
+A fish doesn't yet understand how to avoid stepping on their fellow convicts' toes, but they had better learn quickly.

 Use It In A Sentence: "Saw a few fish fly in on the bus this morning."